 "A fifth parameter, turbidity, would be nice, but not required."

-There's much more that might be said, but that's the gist of it.
+Much more might be said, but that's the gist of it.

 For the much longer version, see Dustin Shull and Josh Lookenbill, eds., "Water Quality Monitoring Protocols for Streams and Rivers, 2018," Office of Water Programs, Bureau of Clean Water, PA Department of Environmental Protection, 11th Floor, Rachel Carson State Office Building, Harrisburg, PA 17105.
 PDF file, 5 MB, 415 pages.